jbrown2155/Blockchain-with-Python/README.md

 ## Background

-Your new startup is focusing on building a portfolio management system that supports not only traditional assets like gold, silver, stocks, etc, but crypto-assets as well!
+My new startup is focusing on building a portfolio management system that supports not only traditional assets like gold, silver, stocks, etc, but crypto-assets as well!
 The problem is, there are so many coins out there!
-It's a good thing you understand how HD wallets work, since you'll need to build out a system that can create them.
+It's a good thing I understand how HD wallets work, since I need to build out a system that can create them.

-You're in a race to get to the market.
+I'm in a race to get to the market.
 There aren't as many tools available in Python for this sort of thing, yet.
-Thankfully, you've found a command line tool, `hd-wallet-derive` that supports not only BIP32, BIP39, and BIP44, but also supports non-standard derivation paths for the most popular wallets out there today!
-However, you need to integrate the script into your backend with your dear old friend, Python.
+Thankfully, I've found a command line tool, `hd-wallet-derive` that supports not only BIP32, BIP39, and BIP44, but also supports non-standard derivation paths for the most popular wallets out there today!
+However, I need to integrate the script into the backend with your dear old friend, Python.

-Once you've integrated this "universal" wallet, you can begin to manage billions of addresses across 300+ coins, giving you a serious edge against the competition.
+Once I've integrated this "universal" wallet, I can begin to manage billions of addresses across 300+ coins, giving me a serious edge against the competition.

-In this assignment, however, you will only need to get 2 coins working: Ethereum and Bitcoin Testnet.
+In this assignment, however, I will only need to get 2 coins working: Ethereum and Bitcoin Testnet.
-Ethereum keys are the same format on any network, so the Ethereum keys should work with your custom networks or testnets.
+Ethereum keys are the same format on any network, so the Ethereum keys should work with my custom networks or testnets.

 ## Dependencies